SY-23/rock-paper-scissors-lizard-spock-card-game/README.md

 # Rock–Paper–Scissors–Lizard–Spock Card Game

 A browser-based card game that transforms the classic hand game into a strategic card game.

-This project was created as a programming work sample for an application for vocational training as a **Fachinformatiker für Anwendungsentwicklung (FIAE)** in Germany.
+It serves as a technical work sample to demonstrate my programming foundations and my commitment to pursuing further professional education and training in software development and the IT sector.

 ### Gameplay
 ![Gameplay](screenshot1.png)